AdamRTomkins/subsumption_semantics/README.md

 ## Subsumption Semantics

-<b> A late-interaction approach to semantic similarity for SpaCy, which allows for customization including symbolic integrations. <b>
+__ A late-interaction approach to semantic similarity for SpaCy, which allows for customization including symbolic integrations. __

 ## About